agsh/yapople/README.md

 ### retrieveAndDeleteAll(callback)
 - **callback** - __function(err, messages)__

 Retrieve and delete all messages in mailbox.
+Result is a sparse array starting from 1.
 In a callback function you'll get an error message or an array of retrieved emails.
 If you get an error for some reason, all you delete transaction will be reset.

 ### list(number, callback)
 - **number** - __number (optional)__ - message number